-Various drill programs in the immediate vicinity of the Gold Knob showing intersected erratic gold values with the best being 17 m at 0.583 g/t Au in lower-plate marble in GK-2, a Kennecott drill hole, and 12 m of 0.725 g/t Au just under the Roberts Mountains Thrust in BV-3, a hole drilled by Nevada Gold.
+Various drill programs in the immediate vicinity of the Gold Knob showing intersected erratic gold values with the best being 17 m at 0.583 g/t Au in lower-plate marble in GK-2, and 12 m of 0.725 g/t Au just under the Roberts Mountains Thrust in BV-3.
 Large areas of prospective geology remain undrilled under shallow pediment cover outboard of the Gold Knob exposure.

-In November 2020, the Company entered into an agreement to purchase a 100% interest in the Gold Knob claims by paying US\$100,000 and the issuance of 200,000 common shares of the Company subject to the approval of the TSX Venture Exchange.
+In November 2020, the Company entered into an agreement to purchase a 100% interest in the initial 278 Gold Knob claims (the "Gold Knob Agreement") by paying US\$100,000 and the issuance of 200,000 common shares of the Company.
 There is a 3% net smelter return reserved to the vendor, of which up to 2% can be purchased by the Company for US\$1,000,000 per percentage point.